Vanishing Villages in America

-undergoes "Arctic amplification," the thawing of permafrost—the frozen "glue" that has stabilized the region for millennia—is causing land to collapse, turning it into "Alaskan quicksand" and forcing entire Indigenous communities to consider permanent relocation.
+As Alaska undergoes the thawing of permafrost—the frozen glue that has stabilized the region for millennia—is causing land to collapse, turning it into giant sinkholes and forcing entire Indigenous communities to permanent relocation.

 Across Western Alaska, climate change is no longer a future concern.
-It is already reshaping coastlines, threatening infrastructure, disrupting daily life, and putting villages under growing pressure.
+It is already reshaping coastlines, destoring infrastructure, disrupting daily life, and putting villages under extreme pressure driven by a disappearing landscape.

 Social Impact